-Patterson Thuente IP is pleased to present the Year End 2016 issue of Ideas on Intellectual Property Law.
-We encourage you to read through it for ideas about ways you can protect your intellectual property.
+Patterson Thuente IP is pleased to present the March issue of Ideas on Intellectual Property Law.
+We encourage you to read through it for ideas on how to best protect your intellectual property.